dinotrooper/CSE_3324_project/README.md

 ------------------------------------------------------------------------
 GENERAL

--organize repo/make subdirectories for each webpage with support files (images, css files, etc.)
--write template for Implementation Report
+-write  Implementation Report
--create a powerpoint for presentation
+-create a powerpoint presentation

 BACKEND CLASSES THAT NEED TO BE DEBUGGED/TESTED:

--cart.php
--item.php
--search.php
--user.php
+ADD BACKEND TO VIEW ORDERS
+ADD BACKEND TO INVENTORY PAGE
+ADD BACKEND TO CHECKOUT PAGE
+ADD BACKEND TO EDIT ITEM
+ADD BACKEND TO EDIT PROFILE
+ADD BACKEND TO VIEW ITEM

 WEBPAGES TO BE CREATED: